 Colombia is ahead of the Latin American pack in the effort to institute a well defined system to regulate medical cannabis.

-with El Tiempo newspaper, Liberal Party senator Juan Manuel Galan, who sponsored the bill, explained why it was necessary to replace the decree with a proper law.
+In an interview with El Tiempo newspaper, Liberal Party senator Juan Manuel Galan, who sponsored the bill, explained why it was necessary to replace the decree with a proper law.
 “The government decree refers to a law that is quite old, the Statute of Narcotics or Law 30 of 1986, which in many respects had completed its life cycle,” he said.
 “Also the regulator of the licenses would be the Narcotics Council, which is a consultative entity and does not have regulatory or technical capacity.”

 Under the new law, three ministries will monitor the issuing of licenses for cultivation: justice, health, and agriculture.
 The real work starts now, Galan said: “After this comes a huge effort to train doctors.
 Ninety-eight percent of all doctors in Colombia have not investigated the issue of medical marijuana, are not familiar with it.
 So it’s a huge challenge to work with them and with the pharmaceutical guilds.”